+Response Deadline

-Response Deadline: Applicants must respond in writing within ten (10) business days of the date on the update notice.
+Applicants must respond in writing within ten (10) business days of the date on the update notice.
 Responses may be submitted:

 - In person

 - By email

 - By mail

 - By fax

-- Via RentCafe'
+Returned Mail Procedures

-Returned Mail Procedures: If the notice is returned with no forwarding address, the applicant will be removed from the wait list.

-If the notice is returned with a forwarding address, the notice will be resent.
-The applicant will then have ten (10) business days from the date of re-mailing to respond.
+- If the notice is returned with no forwarding address, the household will be removed from the waitlist. - If the notice is returned with a forwarding address, Housing Kitsap will resend the update notice to the new address.
+The household will then have ten (10) business days from the re-send date to respond.

-Failure to Respond and Reinstatement: Applicants who fail to respond by the deadline will be removed from the PBV waitlist and issued a Notice of Adverse Action.
+Failure to Respond and Reinstatement

+Applicants who fail to respond by the deadline will be removed from the waitlist and issued a Notice of Adverse Action.

-Reinstatement may be considered if:
+An applicant may be reinstated if:

-- The failure to respond was due to Housing Kitsap error, or - The applicant submits documentation of a qualifying hardship, including but not limited to: - Medical emergency or hospitalization - Financial or housing stability - o Disability-related barrier or lack of accommodation - Circumstances protected under the Violence Against Women Act (VAWA)
+- The failure to respond was due to Housing Kitsap error, or - The applicant submits documentation of a qualifying hardship, including but not limited to:

+- Medical emergency

+- Financial hardship

+- Disability-related barrier

+- Circumstances protected under the Violence Against Women Act (VAWA)